AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-isolation.md

 # Test Isolation

-Because MFTF is a framework for testing a highly customizable and ever changing application, MFTF tests need to be properly isolated.
+Because the Functional Testing Framework is a framework for testing a highly customizable and ever changing application, tests must be properly isolated.

 ## What is test isolation?

-Test isolation refers to a test that does not leave behind any data or configuration changes in the Magento instance.
+Test isolation refers to a test that does not leave behind any data or configuration changes in the Adobe Commerce or Magento Open Source instance.

-An MFTF test is considered fully isolated if:
+An test is considered fully isolated if:

 1. It does not leave data behind.
-1. It does not leave Magento configured in a different state than when the test started.
+1. It does not leave Adobe Commerce or Magento Open Source configured in a different state than when the test started.
 1. It does not affect a following test's outcome.
 1. It does not rely on an irregular configuration to start its preconditions.

 ### Deleting versus restoring

 In the above list, points 1 and 2 refer to leaving things behind during test execution.
-This means you are either deleting or restoring entities in Magento after your test's execution.
+This means you are either deleting or restoring entities in Adobe Commerce or Magento Open Source after your test's execution.

 Some examples of entities to be deleted include: